Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 UMass Stats and Trends

-- The Minutemen have been underdogs by 26 points or more three times this year and covered the spread once.
+- This season, the Minutemen have just one ATS win in three games as an underdog of 26 points or more.

-- UMass' games this season have gone over the total in three out of four opportunities (75%).
+- UMass' games this season have hit the over on three of four set point totals (75%).

-- This season the Minutemen put up just 2.5 fewer points per game (16.5) than the Rockets surrender (19).
+- The Minutemen rack up 16.5 points per game, comparable to the 19 the Rockets allow.

-- UMass is 2-0 against the spread and 0-2 overall when the team puts up more than 19 points.
+- UMass is 2-0 against the spread and 0-2 overall when the team scores more than 19 points.

-- The Minutemen have turned the ball over six times, one fewer times than the Rockets have forced turnovers (7).
+- This season the Minutemen have six turnovers, one fewer than the Rockets have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.